Eighth Lake

-Eighth Lake is a lake located by Inlet, New York.
+Eighth Lake is located near Inlet, New York.
 It is part of the Fulton Chain Lakes.
 The outlet is connected to Seventh Lake by a creek.
 Fish species present in the lake are brown trout, lake trout, lake whitefish, smelt, rainbow trout, black bullhead, landlocked salmon, and pumpkinseed sunfish.
 There is a state owned fee hard surface ramp at Eighth Lake Campground on NY-28.